jmeirow/NoSQLServer/README.md

 ##Getting Started

-NoSQLServer gives you a powerful, object-based way to build dynamic applicaitons that enables a clean separation of concerns and gives you full control object composition without the need for tables and stored procedures for enjoyable, agile development and easy change-mangement/deployment.
+NoSQLServer gives you a powerful, object-based way to build dynamic applications that enables a clean separation of concerns and gives you full control object composition without the need for tables and stored procedures for enjoyable, agile development and easy change-mangement/deployment.

 ##Easier Development